 It is possible to increase the level of protection by also taking out liability insurance.
 In this case if there is a claim against you the insurer may pay for the claim and for associated legal fees.
 Insurers would typically mandate specific clauses to go within the waiver to help protect both them and yourself, and as with any insurance liability insurance does not cover 100% of scenarios.

 The waiver jurisdiction specifies which legal body would have authority over any cases - in general this would be the courts of the state or country in which the fitness facility or personal trainer is located.
 This clause helps avoid lawsuits from remote areas that may have different laws or legal precedents than the the ones the waiver was drawn up against.

 Hold harmless clause

-A COVID clause is a varation of a hold harmless clause, but specifically relating to COVID-19 - that the business would not be liable should a given customer catch COVID-19 while in or around the premises.
+A COVID clause is a variation of a hold harmless clause, but specifically relating to COVID-19 - that the gym or fitness center would not be liable should a given customer catch COVID-19 while in or around the premises.
 It may also specify what steps the business has been taking to avoid spread of COVID-19 between users of the facilities.